mojojojoe/mojojojoe.github.io/_posts/2022-12-09-south-african-geopolitic.md

 author: Bruce R Graham
 categories: [ geopolitics ]
 ---
+# Ideas on the future of Southern Africa

 In my geopolitical analysis of the South African situation I come to a conclusion that the only way to turn around and grow the region's prosperity, is for Southern Africa to become a self-sufficient system.

 In other words, Southern Africa needs to disengage from the rest of the world, particularly from the "Allied" West, as the global financial system -- by its design -- is made to extract the marrow out of the world.